-Since its release in 2012, the 21st Century Maida Regulator has become widely adopted by DIY tube amplifier enthusiasts and original equipment manufacturers who appreciate its ultra-low noise floor and extremely high ripple regulation.
-In this second revision of the circuit, I take its performance to a whole new level.
+Since its release in 2012, the 21st Century Maida Regulator has become widely adopted by DIY tube amplifier enthusiasts and original equipment manufacturers who appreciate its ultra-low noise floor and extremely high ripple rejection.
+This third major revision of the circuit takes the performance to a whole new level.

 Regulator Impact on Sound Quality

-When used in tube amplifiers, single-ended and push-pull designs alike, the 21st Century Maida Regulator results in remarked improvements in sound quality.
-Most commonly, builders report:
+When used in tube amplifiers, single-ended and push-pull designs alike, the 21st Century Maida Regulator results in marked improvements in sound quality.
+Most commonly builders report:

 - Much bigger sound stage.